TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/README.md

 The main purpose being to identify if an event has happened in the Kubernetes cluster that warents a notification be sent to the adminstrator or team that is responsible for the cluster.
 This was mainly achived by writing stream scripts, but a batch script was also implemented.
 These alerts are configured to send messages to a slack channel that is configured in the kapacitor set up.

+### Stream Scripts
+Stream scripts are what we used for most of the alerts.
+This is because they naturally work with InfluxDB since they just monitor data as it is entered into the database.
+Most of them check the data and triger an alert if an unhealthy status is detected.
+Here is an example of a stream script: